← Universal methodology

 Compliance audit package — readable by an external auditor; shows exactly what the AI is and is not permitted to do

-Stage 3 — Enablement Agent
+Add-on 3 — Enablement Agent

 Governed automations safe to deploy after blueprint approval.